Dynamical quantum ergodicity from energy level statistics: Cyclic permutations for typical systems

 This precisely corresponds (via $\sigma^2_{\Delta} = g_1^2 d^2/(4\pi^2)$ ) to an error that saturates the lower bound in Eq.~\eqref{eq:WD_minerror}, providing an important sanity check.
-Comparing this with Eq.~\eqref{eq:ergodic_aperiodic_rigidity} (cf. Eq.~\eqref{eq:WDproposition}), we see that the Wigner-Dyson ensembles span exactly the range of allowed coefficients for ergodic, aperiodic systems with a Gaussian persistence.
-CUE is well within this range, whereas COE is at the upper bound and barely ergodic while CSE is at the lower bound and barely aperiodic (here, it is worth noting that the CSE variance is for one non-degenerate half of the spectrum~\cite{Mehta, Haake}).
+Comparing this with Eq.~\eqref{eq:ergodic_aperiodic_rigidity} (or Eq.~\eqref{eq:WDproposition}), we see that the Wigner-Dyson ensembles span exactly the range of allowed coefficients for ergodic, aperiodic systems with a Gaussian persistence.
+CUE is well within this range, whereas COE is at the upper bound and barely ergodic while CSE is at the lower bound and barely aperiodic (here, it is worth noting that for CSE, we have considered only one non-degenerate half of the doubly-degenerate spectrum as is conventional~\cite{Mehta, Haake}).

-In generic quantized classically chaotic systems, Eq.~\eqref{eq:WignerDyson_rigidity} only holds for an energy shell with $d$ small enough to avoid longer range nonuniversal correlations between far apart energies~\cite{BerrySpectralRigidity, Berry227}, such as a varying density of states (with no unfolding).
-In particular, the ergodicity and aperiodicity of systems that show Wigner-Dyson level statistics only applies in a regime that avoids non-universal spectral rigidity saturation effects~\cite{BerrySpectralRigidity, Aurich2, Lozej2021, Berry227}.
-From a dynamical standpoint, this is to be expected --- such systems are typically ergodic only in infinitely thin energy shells (in the classical limit) and not over phase space volumes covering a wide range of energies.

-It remains to be verified that the mode fluctuation distribution in random matrix ensembles is indeed well approximated by a Gaussian all the way until the persistence decays to $O(d^{-1/2})$, so that the identification between Eq.~\eqref{eq:WignerDyson_rigidity} and Eq.~\eqref{eq:ergodic_aperiodic_rigidity} can be made with some confidence.
+It remains to be verified that $z(\ptau,t_0)$ for Wigner-Dyson random matrix ensembles is indeed well approximated by a Gaussian all the way until $\ptau \in [d/2,d]$ as suggested by the ideal Gaussian distribution of mode fluctuations, so that the identification between Eq.~\eqref{eq:WignerDyson_rigidity} and Eq.~\eqref{eq:ergodic_aperiodic_rigidity} can be made with some confidence.
 We provide numerical support for this statement in Fig.~\ref{fig:RMT_ergodicity} for $d=2048$.
-While we do not treat small deviations from Gaussianity here, it seems reasonable to conclude that a similar identification would hold even for a range of such deviations that do not significantly affect the time when the persistence reaches $O(d^{-1/2})$.